 The first (short) comic will basically be the testimony of how I became Christian.
-Doesn’t’ need much prep-work because I already know the story heheh.
+Doesn’t need much prep-work because I already know the story heheh.
 I’ll be focusing on how my worldview and thought-life developed during my years as an atheist, the eventual existential crisis, and what the process was that eventually lead me to Christ.
-I’ll let you know that it was a long and mentally painful conversion!
-Here’s a placeholder (sketchy and unfinished) cover design.

-And the rest of the week I’ll work on preparing for the big comic project, which I’ll then start after that testimony-comic is done.
-I’ll have a more concrete presentation of the idea by then (end of 2021), for now the rough idea parameters are these.
-Copied directly from the first comic progress update for subscribers:
+Any remaining time I’ll work on preparing for the big comic project, which I’ll start after that testimony-comic is done.
+I’ll have a more concrete presentation of the idea by then, for now the rough idea parameters are these, copied directly from the first comic progress update for subscribers:

 “Okay, so what is “comic 2“ (working title, lol) going to be like?
 Here’s some very basic parameters I’m working on, don’t want to define too much because I’ll probably change things a lot during planning, but here we go:

 Story: a more “slice of life“ style format than my former adventure-comics.
 It will be collections of short and mid-size stories that follows a cast of characters living their silly lives in a silly little town